aws-neuron/aws-neuron-sdk/release-notes/index.rst

 **System Tools**: As for the Neuron Tools, it enables NKI profiling support in the Neuron Profiler and introduces improvements to the Neuron Profiler UI.

 **Neuron Driver**: This release adds support for the Rocky Linux 9.0 operating system.

+**Neuron Containers**: This release introduces Neuron Helm Chart, which helps streamline the deployment of AWS Neuron components on Amazon EKS.
+See Neuron Helm Chart Github repository: https://github.com/aws-neuron/neuron-helm-charts.
+Additionaly, this release adds ECS support for the "Neuron Node Problem Detector and Recovery" artifact.
+See :ref:`ecs-neuron-problem-detector-and-recovery`.

 **Neuron DLAMIs and DLCs**: This release includes the addition of the NxDT package to various Neuron DLAMIs (Multi-Framework Neuron DLAMI, PyTorch 1.13 Neuron DLAMI, and PyTorch 2.1 Neuron DLAMI) and the inclusion of NxDT in the PyTorch 1.13 Training Neuron DLC and PyTorch 2.1 Training Neuron DLC.